 In the Caribbean, many buildings are made using European steel.
 The South Caribbean Service offers an ideal means to get these materials where they need to go.
 Whether steel pipes, beams, rolls, or reinforced steel, we make sure that steel cargo is stored below deck and secured well during transport.
 This way it will not come into contact with sea water and start rusting.
 Read more about the way we ship steel here how does shipping steel cargo work.

-Bulk cargo includes thing such as rice, grain, ore, animal feed and fertilizer.
+Bulk cargo includes things such as rice, grain, ore, animal feed and fertilizer.
 ECL ships many tons of bulk cargo between Europe and the Caribbean every year.
 We transport all bulk cargo in clean, airtight compartments to ensure that the cargo is protected.
 In doing so, we follow international codes for maritime cargo.
 Read more about the way we ship bulk cargo here shipping bulk cargo.

 Some countries in the Caribbean do not have container shipping companies.
 For example, in the case of Venezuela’s Orinoco River.
 In other cases, such as in Suriname and Guyana, containers are first shipped to an island, where they are picked up by another ship.
 As this takes a lot of time and effort, pallet transport offers a good alternative.
 A variety of goods can be shipped this way, ranging from construction materials, animal feed and stones to furniture and lighting.
-To ensure that goods to not get damaged, we put a lot of time and effort into carefully planning what goods can or cannot be stacked or stand side by side.
+To ensure that goods do not get damaged, we put a lot of time and effort into carefully planning what goods can or cannot be stacked or stand side by side.
 Read more about the way we arrange pallet transport here how does pallet transport work.

 Shipping to the Caribbean with Vertraco